Mega-Barto/4-on-a-Row/README.md

 # 4 on a row
 ## Description

 My First Project.
-A small terminal version of 4 in a row.
+A small terminal version of 4 on a row.
 <br>
 Made in Python.